How can we speed up trams?

 By clearing intersections, limiting the number of cars on the street, and converting the parking lane to a protected bicycle lane; we can not only speed up trams, we can move more people in total.
 This is because faster trams carry more people than a lane of cars, and because a permanent protected bicycle lane can carry more people per hour than a clearway lane for cars.

-The key learning is that if people are offered modes of transport (trams, cycling) that are safe, convenient and faster than driving, then many more people are willing to switch.
+If people are offered modes of transport (trams, cycling) that are faster than driving, as well as being safe & convenient, then many more people are willing to switch.
 Even better, traffic counts from other countries show that if people change from driving to public transport and cycling, then there is less congestion for those who need to drive.